Demonising Justin Gatlin

 Mashkova has recently been appointed as a Deputy Minister of Sport following January’s government reshuffle.
 Sidorkevich remains as a Deputy Minister of Sport, despite serving as a Deputy under the previous Minister, Pavel Kolobkov.
 Ganus has been critical of those responsible for the manipulation of the LIMS, but never of Sidorkevich.
 “We have established good relations with the Deputy Minister of Sports, Mr. Sidorkevich”, he told L’Equipe.

 Ganus and Sidorkevich have a similar background.
 Sidorkevich’s biography confirms that from 2001-6 he worked for the FSB.
-Ganus was CEO of Sevmash, a company that builds nuclear submarines for the Russian military from 2014, his Wikipedia profile confirms.
+Ganus was a member of the Board of Directors of Sevmash, a company that builds nuclear submarines for the Russian military from 2014, his Wikipedia profile confirms.
 One of Sevmash’s major clients is the FSB and as such, it is understood that the FSB is involved in vetting Sevmash’s employees because they have access to sensitive military information.

 Under Russian legislation, State bodies must hold a tender process for services they intend to contract out to commercial companies.
 An exception is made if the service is contracted out to a non-profit organisation.

 The International Centre for Legal Protection (ICLP) was established in 2015.
 It is run by Andrey Kondakov (Андрей Кондаков), and was set up to ‘defend the interests of the Russian Federation’, such as in the Yukos case.
 Kondakov and the ICLP have also been involved in representing Russian athletes at the CAS.